The Five Phases Of Neuropathy

-The Second Stage: More Constant Pain
+The Second Phase: More Constant Pain

 The line between stage 1 and stage 2 isn’t clearly defined.
 But what you will notice, as you move from the former into the latter, is that your episodes of pain are getting more intense and occurring more frequently—although they are still intermittent.

 In other words, while you might have been able to ignore or shrug off some of the early warning signs, in phase 2 that position becomes more and more difficult to maintain.
 By now, you (hopefully) have made an appointment with us and/or your primary care physician, and you may have even had blood sugar issues (prediabetes or diabetes) diagnosed.

 In stage 2, your neuropathy is likely still fully reversible through a combination of dietary changes and advanced treatments from our office.
 But you’re also at the point where, if you let it get any worse, your risk of developing permanent, potentially life shattering complications starts to skyrocket.

 Stage 2 is your last “safe” (relatively speaking) chance to reverse course before neuropathy becomes significantly more dangerous, expensive, and difficult to treat.

 The Third Phase: The Height of Pain

 In stage 3, your pain symptoms are essentially constant (or at least every day), and probably the worst they are going to get.